iPhone sale leads to shooting in Texas, officials say

 CLICK HERE TO GET THE FOX NEWS APP

-The teen suffered a gunshot wound to the hang, while one of his adult friends — a man — was grazed in the back.
+The teen suffered a gunshot wound to the hand, while one of his adult friends — a man — was grazed in the back.
 The teen's other friend, the pregnant woman, was not injured in the shooting, officials said.

 Investigators said they were looking for a suspect in a grey car following the shooting.